FREQUENTLY ASKED QUESTIONS

 These look like roller skates, do they feel slippery?

-People who have not tried the shoes may be concerned they feel slippery or like roller skates.
-Walking on the shoes does not feel unstable, but feels similar to walking on a normal treadmill.
+People who have not tried Freeaim's VR shoes may be concerned they feel slippery or slide like roller skates, but they do not.
+Walking on the VR shoes feels stable, similar to walking on a normal Gym treadmill.
 Instead of the treadmill being on the floor, the treadmill is under your feet.
-There are rubber treadmills underneath that create good traction and stability.
+The wide wheel base and high friction rubber treadmills create excellent traction and stability.

-How do they feel compared to Kat Walk C, Virtuix Omni or similar?
+How do they feel compared to Kat Walk C, or other Slidemills?

 Walking on slidemills has been described as "an ice-skating feeling", “playing laser tag on ice wearing bowling shoes”, and “confined in a dish and pushing awkwardly against it".